 Starting in version 1.1, WP-Paginate can also be used to paginate post comments!

 You can also add pagination without the use of a plugin.
-Here are three ways you can do so:
+Here are two ways you can do so:

 If you will be using pagination in all your themes, it is of course probably better to use a manual method, thereby reducing the need for an extra plugin.
 This is especially true if you will release the theme publicly, it is better to have everything enclosed within the theme without requiring the user to install a couple of plugins together with the theme.

 If you enjoyed this post, make sure to subscribe to WPMayor’s RSS feed.